CAS 2004 Spring Meeting Handouts

 Petr Sosik, University of Economics of Prague

-The Risk Premium Project (RPP) is a team of researchers organized in response to a Request for Proposal distributed by the Committee on the Theory of Risk to support research on valuing property-liability risks.
-In this session, researchers from the Risk Premium Project will present the results of their research, which focused on a specific approach used to value property-liability exposures (CAPM).
+Risk Assessment Database (RAD) is a team of researchers organized in response to a Request for Proposal distributed by the Committee on the Theory of Risk to support research on valuing property-liability risks.
+In this session, researchers from Risk Assessment Database will present the results of their research, which focused on a specific approach used to value property-liability exposures (CAPM).
 Several important advancements to the traditional CAPM. were incorporated into the methodology used by the team.
 Among these are

 - the use of sumbeta instead of a single beta model, and